 In 4.1.x there was a naming clash between the regular decoder counters and the decoder-event counters.
 This lead to a fair amount of decoder-event counters not being shown in the EVE.stats records.
-To address this without breaking existing setups, a config option decoder-events-prefix was added to change the naming of the decoder-events from decoder.cvent> to decoder.event.cvent>.
-In 5.0 this became the default.
-See issue 2225.
+To address this without breaking existing setups, a config option decoder-events-prefix was added to change the naming of the decoder-events from decoder.coder.count to decoder.event.